colinminini/RL_Tetris_Project/Readme.md

   small MLP instead of a much larger CNN.
 - They reflect classic Tetris heuristics and reduce the need for very large datasets or long training runs.

-#### Who is Dellacherie and why these features

-The features are commonly attributed to Pierre Dellacherie, a French Tetris player who described a strong hand-crafted evaluation function for Tetris.
-The feature set is often called the "Dellacherie features" in the Tetris AI community, and the author of the feature design is Dellacherie himself.
-These features are favored because they encode board quality signals that directly relate to survival and line-clearing potential.

 ### Reward shaping